 It is a lot more accurate way to throw sparks where you need them to go.
 As it slides against the edge of the knife spine you will see a lot of sparks head right into the tinder bundle and if set up right, one of the sparks should catch and ignite the bundle.

-If there is any moisture in the air or ground, you can run your knife back and forth on the Ferro rod quickly to heat it up and then use it to lay in the tinder bundle in several places to help dry it out some from its heat generated.
+If there is any moisture in the air or ground, you can quickly run your knife back and forth on the Ferro rod to heat it up and then use it to lay in the tinder bundle in several places to help dry it out from its heat generated.
 Never give up trying and thinking outside the box.
-Frustration will lead to stress, and you need a clear head to get this important life-saving task done.
+Frustration will lead to stress, and you need a clear head to accomplish this important life-saving task.
 It can take well over 20 to 30 minutes to get that fire going in wet or moist conditions.

 I have found when a fire is fickle…always hedge your bets with enhancers.
 These things help give the fire-making process the winning edge in my professional opinion.
 There are many things on the market like Blackbeards Fire Starting Braids, Fire Disks, Wet Dry, Handy Sanitizer, Insect Repellent, or my fave Good Ole Magnesium Shavings (preshave some onto a piece of duct tape which helps keep it in place, especially in the wind).
 A favorite hack of mine is having your cotton balls pre-dipped in petroleum jelly (I carry mine in zip lock bags) will make the fire on the cotton ball burn way longer, almost like a candle.